 Though it remains to be seen how helpful the assistance forthcoming will be, HHS must designate someone from each regional office to assist business associates into compliance by offering education and guidance.
-Guidance has started to emanate from HHS, though much more assistance would be appreciated by covered entities and business associates alike.
+Guidance has started to come out of HHS, Guidance has associated appreciated by covered entities and business associates alike.
 Issues, such as what to do with outstanding business associate agreements, would be clarified if additional guidance documents were forthcoming.
-However, in light of the February 17, 2010 compliance deadline, affected entities must start addressing the new requirements, as they are able, while waiting on HHS guidance documents.
+However, in light of the February 17, 2010 compliance deadline, Gifferted entities must start addressing what they can while waiting on guidance documents.